 • Validity Period: Initially issued for 1 to 2 years, the Investor ITAS can be renewed and may lead to eligibility for a KITAP after a set period of continuous residence.

 • Rights: The holder can live in Indonesia and actively manage their investment.
-Unlike the Working ITAS, the Investor ITAS does not require a work permit (IMTA) for management-level roles, and the holder can hold executive positions in multiple companies.
+Unlike the Working ITAS, the Investor ITAS does not require a work permit for management-level roles, and the holder can hold executive positions in multiple companies.

 • Responsibilities: The holder must ensure that the business complies with Indonesian laws, including reporting investments, paying taxes, and fulfilling social responsibility obligations.

-Application Process:
+Application Process

 1. Investment Registration: The foreign investor registers the business through Indonesia’s BKPM (Investment Coordinating Board) and ensures compliance with capital and shareholding requirements.